Fine Hygienic Holding: Corporate social responsibility

 In 2007, FHH launched its flagship CSR program, Khair Al Koura, which promotes sustainable socioeconomic development in Al-Kourah District of Jordan's Irbid Governorate.
 It is the first public – private partnership for a sustainable development program in Jordan and focuses on empowering women and providing them with a sustainable income.
-Beneficiaries are engaged in a variety of programs empowering them to pursue new income-generating opportunities such as the development of a chemical-free farming project, a food processing unit, a soap and candle manufacturing operation, and a country kitchen, which uses local produce to prepare fresh and healthy meals.
-Since its initial launch, the program has become completely self-sustaining, offering over 320 products with more than 6,000 direct and indirect beneficiaries in the community.

-Throughout the COVID-19 crisis FHH helps communities and governments fight the pandemic through the establishment of a relief fund which exceeded $2M USD.
+During the COVID-19 epidemic FHH established a relief fund which exceeded $2M USD.

-In 2021, FHH launched its new CSR initiative Fine Academy, which draws on the groups expertise to train students in sector-relevant areas where there is a recognized skills-gap, including in supply chain management.
+In 2021, FHH launched its new CSR initiative Fine Academy, which trains students in sector-relevant areas where there is a recognized skills-gap, including in supply chain management.

-Furthermore, FHH supports a range of different causes including women's empowerment, education, health and well-being, independently and in cooperation with governments and civil society organizations in the countries where it operates.
+FHH supports programmes for women's empowerment, education, health and well-being, independently and in cooperation with governments and civil society organizations in the countries where it operates.